hyrmn/ThousandDollarIdeas/README.md

  - **fromthedeskof.com**

   Similar to Cablr, but for work environments such as cubicals, offices and more specifically desks.
-Got a sweet wall mounted triple monitor setup?
+Got a sweet, wall-mounted triple monitor setup?
 Show it off.
-Came by a pigsty that's still reppin' a CRT monitor, let's see it.
-At work there is a guy with the largest L-desk known to man and hes got everything set up on one end as if he's sharing a kid sized picnic table with 4 other people.
+Came by a pigsty that's still reppin' a CRT monitor?
+Let's see it.
+At work, there is a guy with the largest L-desk known to man and he's got everything set up on one end as if he's sharing a kid sized picnic table with 4 other people.